-[namethemachine] created a wide array of real-time interactive visual compositions for the performance portion of Intel’s CES 2018 keynote address in Las Vegas.
-Everything from simple numeric data displays, dynamic fluid simulations, and animated interactive characters in real time.
+[namethemachine] created a wide array of real-time interactive visual compositions for the performance portion of Intel’s CES 2018 keynote address in Las Vegas – Simple numeric data displays, dynamic fluid simulations, and animated interactive characters in real time.
 These visual scenes were informed by data generated from performers on stage, positional trackers on drones, and AI ‘musicians’.

-Additionally [ntm] created a pair of highly detailed and expressive characters (ran in the Unity game engine) to portray the visual representation of Intel’s AI musicians who improvised on stage with Kevin Doucette, the musical director and lead musician of the performance.
+[ntm] created a pair of highly detailed and expressive characters in Unity to portray the visual representation of Intel’s AI musicians who improvised on stage with Kevin Doucette, the musical director and lead musician of the performance.

-For the finale of the show a young dancer was surrounded by an interactive fluid simulation and other data display graphics being driven by the positional sensors she wore on her wrists and ankles.
+An interactive fluid simulation and other data display graphics surrounded a dancer and were driven by the positional sensors she wore on her wrists and ankles.